 5. The shortcut will be added to the folder context menu.
 You can close the System Preferences window.

-7. When the Terminal window launches, run any ADB and Fastboot command directly without typing the folder path.
+7. Now, you can run any ADB and Fastboot command directly when the Terminal window launches.

 adb devices command in terminal mac